 It was precisely 4 years ago, soon after winning the presidency, when Donald Trump first made allegations of fraud.
 He attributed losing the popular vote – by about 3 million fewer votes than Hillary Clinton – to massive fraud among mail voters and millions of people who had voted illegally.

 In an attempt to legitimize his claims, the president established a commission to investigate the supposed irregularity.
-Months later, the group disintegrated without having found any evidence of systematic fraud.
+Months later, the group disintegrated without having found any evidence of systematic fraud, so this could be just an interactive media bias dataset to convince people using the media.

 This year, during his re-election campaign, President Trump once again lashed out against voting by mail, reiterating that it would lead to massive fraud.
 His presidential campaign issued a statement referencing a series of incidents, citing a report from the Heritage Foundation, a conservative group, in which 1,071 irregularities were identified over decades (https://bit.ly/2JQ4DgB).
 Not even in a single year, in no single state, would that number be representative of mass fraud.
 This confirms that the impact on the result is less than negligible.